RISKS FROM CONCOMITANT USE WITH OPIOIDS

-- Tell your healthcare provider right away if you become pregnant while taking SYMPAZAN.
-You and your healthcare provider will decide if you should take SYMPAZAN while you are pregnant.
+- Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with SYMPAZAN.

 Tell your healthcare provider about all the medicines you take, including prescription and over-thecounter medicines, vitamins, and herbal supplements.
 Taking SYMPAZAN with certain other medicines can cause side effects or affect how well SYMPAZAN or the other medicines work.
 Do not start or stop other medicines without talking to your healthcare provider.

 How should I take SYMPAZAN?

 - Take SYMPAZAN exactly as your healthcare provider tells you to take it.

 - Your healthcare provider will tell you how much SYMPAZAN to take and when to take it.

 - Place the entire SYMPAZAN oral film on top of the tongue.